lucamlouzada/GentzkowLabTemplateFork/task3.md

 ## Overview

-This task introduces you to the legacy Python-based template that was used before the current GentzkowLabTemplate.
-Understanding this template helps you appreciate how the lab's tools have evolved and gives you exposure to different approaches to research workflow management.
+This task introduces you to the legacy Python-based template that was used before the current GentzkowLabTemplate, which is based in `shell`.
+Even though most projects don't currently use this template, it is useful to get some experience with it.

 ## Learning Objectives